ParrotSec/documentation/cya-templates/code-of-conduct.md

 obligated to maintain confidentiality with regard to the reporter of an incident.
 Further details of specific enforcement policies may be posted separately.

-Parrot Team members and contributors who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the Parrot Project's board of directors.
+Parrot Team members, leaders, directors and contributors who do not follow or enforce the Code of Conduct in good faith may face temporary or permanent repercussions as determined by other members of the Parrot Project's board of directors.

 ## Attribution